Types of Financial Aid

 - CCCC Educational Foundation Scholarships

 Scholarship amounts and criteria vary.
 A committee of Foundation and College representatives selects recipients.
-Applications available in March with a mid-April due date.
+Applications available in late February/early March.

 Additional Source of Aid